 By: Darrell Castle

-As a Memphis bankruptcy attorney, I deal with people struggling with debt every day – most of which are strongly searching for a way to save a buck.
+As bankruptcy lawyers Memphis, TN knows and trusts, we deal with people struggling with debt every day – most of which are strongly searching for a way to save a buck.

 When going over a person’s finances with them, more times than not I can point to the grocery budget as an area for improvement.
 Sometimes the amount of money a person or family spends on groceries is ridiculous.